cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 whatever that is) file.
 Eventually you'll probably want to separate that out with different settings for different environments.
-However, making the password available in our `development` environment is going to make it easier connecting this to our local environment with ngrok (or maybe that cloudflare one)
+However, making the password available in our `development` environment is going to make it easier connecting this to our local environment with ngrok.

+#### Add generated password to encrypted credentials

 Now we're done detouring into Rails encrypted credentials, we can the password we generated earlier to our credentials.